Caravel Mini is a project template provided by efabless to have 4 projects on the same chip

 To install all dependencies and start working on your project, follow these steps:

-2. Press the Use this template button to create your own repository.
+button to create your own repository. - Clone the repository:

 git clone https://github.com/<yourusername>/<your_new_repo_name>.git